peterparkedcar165/vanillapkmn/README.md

 #### Snow Cloak: when in a Snowy biome or 5-blocks away from a snow block, increase Evasion and Stealth by 25%.
 #### Merciless: If target is Poison, hits will always crit.
 #### Magic Guard: Immune to any type of damage that ISN'T from a living entity.
+#### Prankster: Increase Status Moves Charge Rate by 25%, up to 75% when in combat.
+#### Competitive: Everytime each Attack Damage under 1, increase Special Attack Damage by the same amount.

 ### Types: